 - 11.1 Title IA High Schools with a graduation rate less than or equal to 67 percent shall be identified as a Comprehensive Support and Improvement school.
-This identification will occur on a three (3) year cycle. - 11.2 Title IA schools with a composite accountability score in the bottom five (5) percent of overall accountability index will be identified as a Comprehensive Support and Improvement school.
-This identification will occur on a three (3) year cycle. - 11.3 Beginning with the 2021-2022 academic year, a school previously identified as an Additional Targeted Support and Improvement school with three (3) consecutive years of subgroup proficiency performance in ELA or math at or below that of all students in the bottom five (5) percent of Title IA schools shall be identified as a Comprehensive Support and Improvement school.
+This identification will occur on a three (3) year cycle. - Note: For the 2022-2023 Academic School Year Only, the identification cycle is reduced to one (1) year. - 11.2 Title IA schools with a composite accountability score in the bottom five (5) percent of overall accountability index will be identified as a Comprehensive Support and Improvement school.
+This identification will occur on a three (3) year cycle. - Note: For the 2022-2023 school year, the identification cycle is reduced to one (1) year. - 11.3 Beginning with the 2022-2023 academic year, a school previously identified as an Additional Targeted Support and Improvement school with three (3) consecutive years of subgroup score in ELA or math at or below that of all students in the bottom five (5) percent of Title IA schools shall be identified as a Comprehensive Support and Improvement school.
 This identification will occur annually.